-Castelmola has been classified as one of the "most beautiful villages of Italy".
+The village has been classified as one of the "most beautiful villages of Italy".

 Castelmola is entered through an arch that leads to Piazza San Antonino, a large square with a tiled floor made of black and white lava and surrounded by views of the beautiful hills and valleys of the region.

 It was Don Vincenzo Blandano, owner of the tavern who invented the famous almond wine that you really have to try when you visit the village.
-The white wine flavoured with almonds, orange essence and herbs was given out by Don Vincenzo Blandano to welcome visitors to the village.
+The white wine flavoured with almonds, orange essence and herbs was given out by Don Vincenzo Blandano to welcome visitors to the village

-Walking through the village towards the Piazza Duomo and the mother church you will pass quaint shops selling lace and embroidery and houses whose windows and doors are decorated with the white lava of the area.
+Walking through the village towards the Piazza Duomo and the mother church you pass a few quaint shops selling lace and embroidery and houses whose windows and doors are decorated with the white lava of the area.

 Also on the way to the Mother Church is an unusual bar, the Bar Turrisi, which is full of phallic ornaments made of wood and ceramics.
-Further along the Mother Church occupies a splendid position with some wonderful views and inside it has a wooden statue by the school of Bagnasco.
+Further along, the Mother Church occupies a splendid position with some wonderful views and inside it has a wooden statue by the school of Bagnasco.